 'Sensation’: This is the largest of all commercially produced peace lilies.
 The foliage is dark green with a tough, ribbed texture.
 It is both durable and versatile.
 Its versatility has made ‘Sensation’ popular even without being in bloom.
 It will produce well-shaped white flowers intermittently.

-‘Starlight’: This cultivar has a striking, shiny, tough, dark green foliage.
+‘Starlight’: This cultivar has striking, shiny, tough, dark green foliage.

 ‘Supreme’: The large, 7-inch, oval, snow-white blooms are held high above a mass of deep green, wide leaves.

-‘Wallisii’: This is a small, compact and vigorous Peace lily which matures at a height of 12 inches.
+‘Wallisii’: This is a small, compact, and vigorous Peace lily that matures at a height of 12 inches.
 It exhibits delicate, 3-inch blooms.

 ‘Mauna Loa’: This is one of the medium-sized Peace lilies.
 This plant will grow to a height of about 2 to 3 feet.
 Its glossy, green, lance-shaped leaves on 10- to 12-inch stalks are up to 9 inches long and 5 inches wide.
 The flower stalk can be 15 to 20 inches long and the flowers are up to 4 inches wide.